yungsnug/Quizzly/README.md

 You must run this command every time you change a React file: `browserify -t [ babelify --presets [ react ] ] components/app.js -o assets/js/bundle.js`

+If changing component files (running react code above^), have two tabs.
+One tab with sails lift (only run once), and then one where you run browserify (run any times you want to test changes in component file).
+This allows you to stay logged in.

 Sails Blueprints docs: http://sailsjs.org/documentation/reference/blueprint-api